cookiecutter/cookiecutter-django/docs/developing-locally.rst

 Sass Compilation & Live Reloading
 ---------------------------------

-If you've opted for Gulp as JS task runner, the project comes configured with `Sass`_ compilation and `live reloading`_.
+If you've opted for Gulp as front-end pipeline, the project comes configured with `Sass`_ compilation and `live reloading`_.
 As you change you Sass/JS source files, the task runner will automatically rebuild the corresponding CSS and JS assets and reload them in your browser without refreshing the page.

 #.
 Make sure that `Node.js`_ v16 is installed on your machine.
 #.
 In the project root, install the JS dependencies with::